O(N)-Universality Classes and the Mermin-Wagner Theorem

 \paragraph*{Introduction.}

 Our modern understanding of quantum or statistical field theory is based on the ideas put forward by K. Wilson and formalized within the framework of the renormalization group (RG) \cite{Wilson}.
-This approach considers all possible theories describing the quantum or statistical fluctuations of a given set of degrees of freedom, the fields, subject only to the constraints imposed by symmetry and dimensionality.
-This defines what we call ``theory space'', the space of all possible theories.
-The process of quantization on one side, or averaging on the other, is then seen as a trajectory connecting the bare action or the Hamiltonian to the full quantum or statistical effective action.
-This trajectory can be of finite or infinite length (with respect to the RG time); in the first case one is performing an effective field theory calculation, while in the second case one needs an ending point in theory space: this usually is a fixed-point.
-RG fixed-points describe scale invariant theories, i.e. theories that don't have a characteristic length, where fluctuations on all length scales are equally important.
-These theories are like lighthouses that permit us to shed light on the structure of theory space.
-They attract or repel surrounding theories giving rise to universality, a phenomenon that underlies both non-perturbative renormalization and the understanding of continuous phase transitions.
-Once we find all fixed-points we can reconstruct the general (topological) properties of the RG flow in theory space and acquire a deep understanding of that class of models.
+This approach considers all possible theories describing the quantum or statistical fluctuations of a given set of degrees of freedom, the fields, subject only to the constraints imposed by symmetry and dimensionality; this defines what we call theory space.
+The process of quantization on one side, or averaging on the other, is then seen as a trajectory connecting the bare action or Hamiltonian to the full quantum or statistical effective action.
+This trajectory can be of finite or infinite length (with respect to the RG time); in the first case one is performing an effective field theory calculation, while in the second case one needs an ending point for the trajectory: this usually is a fixed-point.
+RG fixed-points describe scale invariant theories, where fluctuations on all length scales are equally important: these theories, like lighthouses, shed light on the structure of theory space.
+They attract or repel surrounding theories giving rise to universality, a phenomenon that underlies both non-perturbative renormalization and the understanding of continuous phase transitions \cite{Wilson}.
+Once all fixed-points are known we can reconstruct the general (topological) properties of the RG flow and acquire a deep understanding of a given class of models.
 A paradigmatic example of this is the $c$-theorem \cite{Zamolodchikov}, which describes the RG flow between two dimensional theories.